Be-Prepared/Be-Prepared.github.io/README.md

 * Compass
     * A simple compass that shows your bearing.
     * Requires a magnetometer (compass) in the device.
-Can work from being laid flat and up to vertical by using a 3D sensor.
+When available, this uses a 3D sensor to correctly point your way.
     * Your compass is likely not calibrated and calibration detection is disabled in PWAs.
 To increase accuracy, slowly turn your device around in all axis several times.

 ![Location](screenshots/location.gif) ![Location List](screenshots/location-list.png) ![Location Edit](screenshots/location-edit.png) ![Location Navigate](screenshots/location-navigate.png)